-Only some companies support Economy 10 meters fully, and some offer partial support:
+Only some suppliers fully support Economy 10 meters, and some offer partial support:

 - Full support: they have a specific Economy 10 tariff.
 This is the ideal situation and usually means the supplier knows what they’re talking about.
 Also, they should be able to fix your E10 meter if it goes faulty.
 Some will install a new E10 meter if you don’t already have one.

-- Partial support: they offer you an Economy 7 tariff.
+- Partial support: generally they offer you an Economy 7 tariff for use with your E10 meter.
 In this case the supplier doesn’t ‘fully’ support E10, but they can supply your electricity.
 They apply their E7 prices to the peak & off-peak readings from you E10 meter.
-However if there’s a problem with your E10 meter they may have to swap it out for an E7 or Standard meter.
+However if there’s a problem with your E10 meter they may not be able to fix it, and may have to swap it out for a standard meter.
 Each supplier has its own policy so it’s worth checking, and get it in writing if possible.

 Different Regions = Different Prices

-Be aware that the price you’re quoted for electricity will very depending on the supplier, and the Region of the UK you’re in:
+Be aware that the price you’re quoted for electricity depends on the supplier, and the Region of the UK you’re in.

 Don’t worry, the supplier will find the Region from your postcode when you get a quote.

-However if you’d like to know, your Region is the first two digits of your MPAN (Meter Point Administration Number), highlighted in red here:
+However if you’d like to know, your Region is the first two digits of your MPAN (Meter Point Administration Number), highlighted in red below: